The Tax Benefits of Your 401(k) Plan

 Congress created the 401(k) plan in 1986 to encourage employees of for-profit businesses to save for retirement.
 Two versions exist: the tax-deferred 401(k) and the Roth 401(k) introduced in 2006.
 Either one can help you build financial security.
 "Retirement savings plans such as 401(k)s offer tax benefits," says South Carolina CPA Roberta M. Floor.
 "You need operating money for bills and food, savings money for emergencies and distance money for retirement.
 A 401(k) is money for your retirement."

 Three variations of tax-deferred 401(k)s exist.
 The SIMPLE 401(k) for businesses employing fewer than 100 people, the Safe Harbor 401(k), in which employees always own 100 percent of any money their employer contributes, and the traditional 401(k) popular with companies that have large workforces.
-Traditional tax-deferred 401(k)s used by self-employed savers are sometimes referred to as "Uni-ks" or “Solo-ks."
+Traditional tax-deferred 401(k)s used by self-employed savers without any employees are sometimes referred to as "Uni-ks" or “Solo-ks."

 With any tax-deferred 401(k), workers set aside part of their pay before federal and state income taxes are withheld.
 These plans save you taxes today: Money pulled from your take-home pay and put into a 401(k) lowers your taxable income so you pay less income tax.
 Let's assume your salary is $35,000 and your tax bracket is 25 percent.
 When you contribute 6 percent of your salary into a tax-deferred 401(k) -- $2,100 -- your taxable income becomes $32,900.
 The income tax on $32,900 is $525 less than the tax on your full salary.
 So not only do you get savings for retirement, you save on taxes today.